On this page, we look at idents and continuity from Children's BBC as a strand on BBC1/2, and from the CBBC and CBeebies channels.

 An entirely new look to CBBC was introduced on 3rd September 2007, with a set of impressive new idents in which the four letters that make up the channel's name appeared in various wacky situations, some involving personalities from CBBC's programmes.
 Click here for more idents from this era.

-The idents were changed again in September 2014, but retained the 2007 logo.
-A year later, CBBC celebrated its anniversary with a special hour-long programme reuniting presenters from the past thirty years.
+CBBC's idents were changed again in September 2014, but retained the 2007 logo.
+The following year, CBBC celebrated its anniversary with a special hour-long programme reuniting presenters from the past thirty years.

-In March 2016, shortly before the channel's hours were extended to run until 9pm, a brand new logo was introduced.
-This appeared in a new set of idents, some live action, others computer-animated, while the CBBC Office became known as CBBC HQ.
+On 14th March 2016, shortly before the channel's hours were extended to run until 9pm, a brand new logo was introduced.
+This appeared in a new set of live action and computer-animated idents, while the CBBC Office, which had been revamped in May 2015, was renamed the CBBC HQ.